Julia-Wagner/tails-and-treats/README.md

 ### **Issues**

 During this project some issues kept me thinking for longer than others.
 Below is a list of issues that took me a while to fix and decisions that were a bit harder to make.
+Besides these, some issues that came up while validating and running tests are mentioned in the associated sections of this readme and marked as `fix:` in my commits.

 1. **Scattering the treats throughout the maze.**
     - After using and adapting the *MazeBuilder* class to create the maze, the next step was scattering the treats to collect throughout the maze.